The Possimpible: Critical response

 Donna Bowman of the A.V.
 Club gave the episode an A rating.

-Joel Keller of TV Squad praised the episode for its stealthy subtext, how the episode was a subtle way to show more of Barney's growing love for Robin while superficially being about Robin staying in the country and the "weak-ass crap" the others still kept on their resumes.
+Joel Keller of TV Squad praised the episode for its stealthy subtext, noting it was a subtle way to show more of Barney's growing love for Robin while superficially being about Robin staying in the country and the frivolous entries the others still kept on their résumés.

+IGN's Michelle Zoromski said the episode was "mediocre".
+She gave praise to the episode as it pushed the love story between Barney and Robin by a "smidge".